 Georgetown Loop Railroad: The Santa's North Pole Adventure

-is offered weekends from late November through early January.
+is offered weekends from mid November through early January.
 While aboard the train

 kids get to meet Santa and enjoy candy, cocoa, cookies, and receive a

 small gift.
-They have also added Santa's Lighted Forest Trains, which run from late November through the end of December.
+They have also added Santa's Lighted Forest Trains, which run from mid November through the end of December.
 This railroad also offers authentic steam locomotives

 further enhancing the ride.

-Royal Gorge Route Railroad: The Santa Express offers different classes of service and begins in late November with trips usually run daily throughout much of December.
+Royal Gorge Route Railroad: The Santa Express offers different classes of service and begins in mid November with trips running daily throughout much of December.
 Trains travel to the North Pole to see Santa and during the ride kids are able to enjoy treats and a story reading.
-They also now host the Holiday Train from late December through early January.
+They also now host the Holiday Train during late December.

 Essex Steam Train: Their Santa Special offers Christmas train rides behind steam locomotives.
 Trains run from late-November through late-December, during an hour long where the kids able to meet Santa and Mrs. Claus as well as receive a souvenir gift.
-They also now host the North Pole Express.
+They also now host the North Pole Express throughout most of November and December.
 To learn more about their trips please click here.

 Naugatuck Railroad: The Santa Express allows kids to see Santa during the hour and a half train ride.
-Additionally, the railroad offers two similar trains the Northern Lights Limited and Santa's Train Workshop.
+Additionally, the railroad offers the Northern Lights Limited.
+Both of these trains run during select dates in late November and into December.
 Visit their website to learn more.

-Wilmington & Western Railroad: The W&W's Santa Claus Express offers an 1 1/2-hour trip from late-November through much of December.
-The railroad also offers the uniqueness of steam-power and the train features chocolate and, of course, a meet-and-greet with Santa.
-The railroad also now hosts the Holiday Lights Express, using their restored Doodlebug railcar.
+Wilmington & Western Railroad: The W&W's Santa Claus Express offers an 1.5-hour trip from late-November through much of December.
+The railroad also offers the uniqueness of steam-powered trains.
+The event features chocolate and, of course, a meet-and-greet with Santa.
+The railroad also hosts the Holiday Lights Express, using their restored Doodlebug railcar, during December.
 The car is decorated in lights and a 45-minute trip allows passengers to see the decorated private homes near the railroad.
-Finally, as early celebration of the holiday season they host the "Christmas In July" specials.
+Finally, as an early celebration of the holiday season they host the "Christmas In July" specials.

-Seminole Gulf Railway: The Christmas Rail Boats is an interesting train ride/boat trip that showcases the Christmas lights around Punta Gorda.
+Seminole Gulf Railway: The Christmas Rail Boat is an enjoyable train ride/boat trip that showcases the Christmas lights around Punta Gorda.
 It is offered a few times in December.
-They also feature a special play for the Christmas Eve this year entitled "Noel Noir."
+They also feature a special play for the Christmas Eve this year entitled "Wicked Winter Wonderland."

-Blue Ridge Scenic Railway: The railroad's popular self-proclaimed Santa Express runs from early November to nearly Christmas with daytime and nighttime trips to see Santa available.
+Blue Ridge Scenic Railway: The railroad's popular self-proclaimed Santa Express runs from late November until December 23rd with daytime and nighttime trips available.
 During the one-hour ride the kids get to see Santa and his elves, sing songs, and hear a Christmas story.
 Also during December they host a longer excursion known as the Night Train To Santa's Pavilion.
 To learn more about their holiday trips please click here.